richardhj/contao-theme-framework/README.md

 ## Features

-- Automatically registers themes and layouts defined via a `theme.yml` manifest file: Almost no database do maintain - easier deployment!
+- Automatically registers themes and layouts defined via a `theme.yml` manifest file: Almost no database to maintain - easier deployment!
 - Disables all redundant fields from the tl_theme and tl_layout palettes - you define all settings via the manifest file (except for the module includes).
 - Registers a themes' public folder as Asset package, supports file versioning via a `manifest.json`!
 - Out-of-the-box support for Symfony Encore and its `entrypoints.json`!